jalapic/compete/README.md

 ##### Citation
 Even though this package is in development, if you do use it in published research please cite it as:

-Curley, JP., 2015, compete: Organizing and analyzing competition data: R package version 0.0.0.900
+Curley, JP., 2015, compete: Analyzing competitive interaction data: R package version 0.0.0.900